German police arrest man after French prison escape | DW | 27.12.2021

 German police located the 28-year-old man near the city of Mönchengladbach on Sunday, arresting both him and his suspected female accomplice, who is thought to have played a pivotal role in his escape.

-BFMTV said it had reason to believe the female was under the age of 18.
+BFMTV said it had reason to believe that the accomplice was under the age of 18.
 She fired at the officers but they were protected by their bulletproof vests and were only slightly hurt, the broadcaster reported, citing police sources.

 The man had already been convicted several times in France, including for acts of violence, but had not been classified as especially dangerous.